A mean-field approach to Kondo-attractive-Hubbard model: Conclusions

 Thermal fluctuations also play an important role in suppressing the ordered phases.
 When the ground state displays coexistence SC+SAFM, increasing the temperature induces two successive transitions: first, the SAFM phase is suppressed, while the SC phase is suppressed at higher temperatures; we note here that the magnetic wave vector shows a weak dependence with the temperature within a phase with SAFM, but it turns stronger just before the SAFM phase is suppressed.
 When the Kondo phase is the ground state, increasing thermal fluctuations breaks the singlets, and the system becomes paramagnetic at sufficiently high temperatures.
-Interestingly, in some instances increasing the temperature induces reentrant behavior, namely SC+SAFM $\to$ SAFM $\to$ SC+SAFM $\to$ SC $\to$ PM.
+Interestingly, in some instances increasing the temperature induces reentrant behaviour, namely SC+SAFM $\to$ SAFM $\to$ SC+SAFM $\to$ SC $\to$ PM.

-Our model reproduces several experimental facts about the borocarbides.
+Our model reproduces some experimental facts about the borocarbides.
 First, when the bare exchange coupling $J$ is dressed by the rare earths' total angular momentum, the N\'eel temperature increases linearly with the de Gennes factor, $dG$, as observed experimentally.
-Second, if we correlate the inverse on-site attraction with the ionic radius, we obtain a very satisfactory description of the trend in magnetic and superconducting phases observed in $R$Ni$_2$B$_2$C, with $R$ running across all rare earths; this analysis highlights the difference between model parameters and the `real' parameters.
-Third, as an illustration of this, we assume that the main effect of transition metal substitution, as in e.g., $R$(Ni$_{1-x}$Co$_x$)$_2$B$_2$C, with $R=$ Ho and Er, is to change the electron count in such a way that both $J$ and $U$ acquire a dependence with $x$.
-Then, we reproduce the suppression of superconductivity for $x\ll 1$, a slowly varying $T_N(x)$, and a region of coexistence between superconductivity and spiral phases.
+Second, if we correlate the inverse on-site attraction with the ionic radius, we obtain a satisfactory description of the trend in magnetic and superconducting phases observed in $R$Ni$_2$B$_2$C, with $R$ running across all rare earths; this analysis highlights the difference between model parameters and the `real' parameters.
 The multitude of spiral magnetic phases we found by varying electron count and coupling constants is also a trademark of the borocarbides family.

-In conclusion, the results highlighted above indicate that the current model contains the main ingredients to capture the diversity of behaviors of the borocarbides family of compounds.
-Certainly there are physical ingredients which have not been considered here, such as layering and crystalline electric fields; nonetheless, the qualitative agreement between our results and the wealth of experimental data for the phase diagrams indicates that this model already provides a global description of the QBC.
+In conclusion, our results indicate that the Kondo--attractive-Hubbard model provides a unifying view of the competition between localised magnetism and superconductivity.